Panagiotis Kondylis: Life

 Born in 1943 in the small community of Drouva (Δρούβα) in the municipality of Olympia, Greece, where the Kondylis' family house is still standing today, he moved with his father, who was a military officer, at the age of six to Kifisia, Athens, where he attended school.
 Kondylis studied classical philology and philosophy at the University of Athens (at which time he was drawn to Marxism), as well as philosophy, medieval and modern history and political science at the Universities of Frankfurt and Heidelberg.
-During his postgraduate studies at Heidelberg he earned his PhD (under the supervision of Dieter Henrich) with the 1300-page study of the origins of post-Kantian German idealism, including the early years of Hegel, Schelling and Hölderlin: Die Entstehung der Dialektik (The Genesis of Dialectics), which supported views considered innovative and provocative at the time, including illuminating the pre-history of Marxism and the world-theoretical presuppοsitions of the Marxist philosophy of history.
-Outstanding German historians Werner Conze and Reinhart Koselleck were important guiding influences during his formative years in Heidelberg.
+During his postgraduate studies at Heidelberg he earned his PhD (under the supervision of Dieter Henrich) with a study of the origins of post-Kantian German idealism, including the early years of Hegel, Schelling and Hölderlin entitled Die Entstehung der Dialektik (The Genesis of Dialectics), which supported views considered innovative and provocative at the time, including illuminating the pre-history of Marxism and the world-theoretical presuppositions of the Marxist philosophy of history.
+Outstanding German historians Werner Conze and Reinhart Koselleck were important guiding influences during his formative years at Heidelberg.